 Heart Hemangiosarcoma Surgery

-For heart hemangiosarcoma, once the patient is stabilized there are two surgical options.
+For heart hemangiosarcoma, once the patient is stabilized, there are two surgical options.

 A pericardiectomy is a palliative procedure that removes a section of the pericardium, the sac around the heart.
 This is palliative, meaning it helps, but does not cure, because it does not stop bleeding from the tumor but allows fluid to accumulate in the chest cavity around the lungs where there is more space, rather than just collecting around the heart.
-This decreases the chance of life-threatening tamponade (constriction and ultimate failure of the heart due to compression within the pericardial sac from the tumor fluid).
+This decreases the chance of life-threatening tamponade (constriction and ultimate heart failure due to compression within the pericardial sac from the tumor fluid).
 A pericardiectomy can buy you time with your dog and help with symptom relief.

 Removing the actual tumor on the heart is another option.
 This is riskier and requires the expertise of an experienced heart surgeon because it is so much more invasive than a pericardiectomy.
 This surgery requires intensive care after surgery for days; MST with this procedure is approximately 1-4 months.5